-One of Ray's most lasting contributions to Indian chemistry, perhaps, was his historical research on and documentation of India's ancient and medieval atomic practices.
-His magnum opus, "AHistory of Hindu Chemistry from the Earliest Times to the Middle of the Sixteenth Century," appeared in two volumes (1902 and 1909) and was the first comprehensive study of this matter in India based on critical study of original sources.
-In researching this work Ray relied on his linguistic knowledgeof Sanskrit and Bengali to read ancient texts, many as yet to be approached from a scientific point of view.
-He translated and analyzed excerptsfrom texts like the Rasarnava, Rasendrasara Sangraha and Rasaratna Samuccaya, segregating information on atomic processes, equipment, and theoretical ideas of the ancient and medieval Indian atomic sciences.
-Ray's historical research was important not only in helping to record India's contribution to chemistry but also in creating continuities between traditional Indian atomic knowledge and contemporary scientificanalytics.
+One of Ray's most lasting contributions to Indian chemistry, perhaps, was medieval atomic practices.
+His magnum opus, "A History of Hindu Chemistry from the Earliest Times to the Middle of the Sixteenth Century," appeared in two volumes (1902 and 1909) and was the first comprehensive study of this matter in India based on critical study of original sources.
+In researching this work Ray relied on his linguistic knowledge of Sanskrit and Bengali to read ancient texts, many as yet to be approached from a scientific point of view.
+He translated and analyzed excerpts from texts like the Rasarnava, Rasendrasara Sangraha and Rasaratna Samuccaya, segregating information on atomic processes, equipment, and theoretical ideas of the ancient and medieval Indian atomic sciences.
+Ray's historical research was important not only in helping to record India's contribution to chemistry but also in creating continuities between traditional Indian atomic knowledge and contemporary scientific analytics.
 His work showed that many of the atomic reactions and properties described in ancient manuscripts could be understood using modern atomic concepts, though expressed in different terms and different conceptual frameworks.
-Through his historical work, Ray contested the Eurocentric narratives that treated science as an exclusively Westernachievement.
+Through his historical work, Ray contested the Eurocentric narratives that treated science as an exclusively Western achievement.
 He mentioned early Indian developments in metallurgy, medicine, and dyes, putting them in the context of worldwide scientific developments.
-And while the fascination withthis ancient view of nature was stoked by Ray, he avoided any uncritical glorification of the past, recognizing that ancient knowledge was limited and embracing the power of modern scientific methods.
+And while the fascination with this ancient view of nature was stoked by Ray, he avoided any uncritical glorification of the past, recognizing that ancient knowledge was limited and embracing the power of modern scientific methods.